spencerstock/Sprint-Challenge--Building-Java-Web-APIs-gdp/README.md

 Expose the following end-points
 * /names - return using the JSON format all of the countries alphabetized by name
 * /economy - return using the JSON format all of the countries sorted from most to least GDP
-* /gdp/{country name} - return using the JSON format the record for the named country.
-Must be spelled as in the data however the search should NOT be case sensitive.
 * /country/{id} - return using the JSON format a single country and GDP based off of its id number
 * /country/stats/median - return using the JSON the country and its GDP with the median GDP.
 For odd number list, return the the country in the middle.
 For even number list you may return either one of the countries found in the middle.

 Create server side rendering pages using Thymeleaf to
-* /economy/greatest/{GDP} - display a table listing all countries in GDP order who have a GDP greater than or equal to the given GDP
 * /economy/table - display a table list all countries sorted from most to least GDP

 Add appropriate exception handling routines.
+This is the standard exception handling covered in class.
 Required exceptions to handle are when
 * a resource is not found
 * the wrong data type is used for a path variable
 * a non-handled endpoint is accessed (a URL not found exception)

 Add appropriate logging routines.
+This is the standard logging covered in class.
 Required logging include
 * Activating actuator endpoints
 * Tomcat logging routed to a separate log file
 Custom logging under each Get endpoint saying the endpoint has been accessed